Vicar

 Hi Everyone,

 How are we all doing?
-I hope and pray that you are all keeping well and enjoying the Easter season.
+I hope and pray that you are all keeping well and still enjoying the Easter season.
+Yes, we are still in the Easter season and will be until the feast of Pentecost, that marks the 50th day after Easter, and that we will celebrate in our services on the 19th May.

 Every blessing, Andy.